Why Do I Wake Up With A Headache?

 This syndrome is an uncontrollable impulse to move your lower extremities.

 It’s one thing that can disturb your sleep because the muscle spasms keep your brain on constant alert.
-This can leave you with a headache when you wake up.
+This may leave you with a headache when you wake up.
 However, there is currently no evidence to prove a connection between the two.

 If you suffer from nausea, vomiting or blurry vision on top of headaches, we suggest you see your doctor.